 The dollar and Treasury bonds yield as the Federal Reserve takes a more aggressive stance to curb rising inflation.
 Gold prices fell in hectic trading on Thursday, due to a rise in the U.S. UU.
 And EE.

+For those looking to invest in gold, our Free Gold IRA guide can provide valuable insight into the current market conditions.
 UU.
 The dollar offsets support for the precious metal with expectations that the Federal Reserve will curb its interest rate hikes after a policy meeting next week.
 The dollar rose 0.6% against its rivals after falling to a low of more than a month in the last session, making ingots less attractive to foreign buyers.
 The economy rebounded more than expected in the third quarter amid a decline in the trade deficit and returned to growth after a contraction in the first half of the year.

 However, consumer spending was held back by aggressive Federal Reserve interest rate hikes.
 The central bank will increase its one-day benchmark interest rate by another 75 basis points in November.
 Rate hikes increase the opportunity cost of holding zero-yield ingots.
 In addition to the U.S.

 Next week's U.S. Monetary policy meeting, investors will focus on Friday's US release.
 Personal income data for September, which will include the latest reading of an inflation measure followed closely by the Federal Reserve.
 Do you have any confidential news?
 We want to hear from you.

 Get this in your inbox and learn more about our products and services.
 Currently, gold is falling because there is a change in the global approach to the Covid-19 pandemic.
 Originally, the uncertainty and policies surrounding Covid were detrimental to the markets, causing investors to flock to gold as a safe haven. .